Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Introduction

-\end{thm} Finally, the following result shows that if we relax the growth condition on the scalar curvature only slightly, large far-outlying area-constrained Willmore surfaces may exist. \begin{thm} There exists a rotationally symmetric metric on $\{x\in\mathbb{R}^3:|x|>1\}$ with non-negative scalar curvature and for every multi-index $J$ that has the following property.
+\end{thm} Finally, the following result shows that if we relax the growth condition on the scalar curvature only slightly, large far-outlying area-constrained Willmore spheres may exist. \begin{thm} There exists a rotationally symmetric metric on $\{x\in\mathbb{R}^3:|x|>1\}$ with non-negative scalar curvature and, as $x\to\infty$ for every multi-index $J$,

+that has the following property.
 There exists a sequence of stable area-constrained Willmore spheres $\{\Sigma_j\}_{j=1}^\infty$ such that

-\end{thm} The study of large area-constrained Willmore surfaces $\Sigma$ with $\lambda(\Sigma)\gg\rho(\Sigma)$ is challenging.
+\end{thm} The study of large area-constrained Willmore spheres $\Sigma$ with $\lambda(\Sigma)\gg\rho(\Sigma)$ is challenging.
 This is on account of the loss of analytic control in the part of the surface where the area radius $\lambda(\Sigma)$ is much larger than $|x|$.
 In particular, the non-linearities owing to the Schwarzschild background dominate so the method in this paper loses its grip.
 We remark that large coordinate spheres cease to be mean convex in this regime and exhibit a first-order defect in their Hawking mass; see Remark \ref{slow divergence}.
 This suggests that the comparability assumptions on the area radius and inner radius in Theorem \ref{uniqueness thm} are not necessary. \\

-In order to prove Theorem \ref{existence thm} and Theorem \ref{uniqueness thm}, we use a strategy modeled upon the Lyapunov-Schmidt reduction developed for stable constant mean curvature surfaces in \cite{brendle2014large,chodosh2019far}.
+In order to prove Theorem \ref{existence thm} and Theorem \ref{uniqueness thm}, we use a strategy modeled upon the Lyapunov-Schmidt reduction developed for stable constant mean curvature spheres in \cite{brendle2014large,chodosh2019far}.
 We will follow by and large the notation of \cite{brendle2014large,chodosh2019far} throughout this paper. \\ By scaling, we may assume that $m=2$, that is,

 We use a bar to indicate that a geometric quantity has been computed with respect to the Euclidean background metric $\bar g$.
 When the Schwarzschild metric